Sharadh/sharadh.github.io/_posts/2021-01-15-imposter-syndrome.md

 Finally, a confession: I've focused on the _practical_ aspects and the effect of combating imposter syndrome on the work output.
 For me though, it is far more rewarding to see the change in texture and tone of a team's conversation when people feel secure.
 Work just becomes more fun, and my colleagues help me learn and develop so much with minimal effort.
 It's well worth giving these techniques a shot.

 If you're curious to hear more, or disagree with something, or just want to share your experiences, get in touch!
-If an organization that tries to work this way sounds appealing, check out careers at [NerdWallet Engineering](nw).
+If an organization that tries to work this way sounds appealing, check out careers at [NerdWallet Engineering][nw].

 [imposter-syndrome]: https://en.wikipedia.org/wiki/Impostor_syndrome
 [why-di]: https://www.greatplacetowork.com/resources/blog/why-is-diversity-inclusion-in-the-workplace-important